SibonisoNdlovu/github-commit-viewer/README.md

 To run the application please follow the following steps.

-# CD Client and run `NPM INSTALL`
+# CD Client and run `npm install`
-# CD Server and run `NPM INSTALL`
+# CD Server and run `npm install`

-# CD Client and run `NPM RUN START`   ---  Please not this will concurrently run server and client.
+# CD Client and run `npm run start`   ---  Please not this will concurrently run server and client.

 # Getting Started with Create React App